-CONCLUSION From the study on Non-parallel irregularity following are concluded:
+From the study on Torsion irregularity following are concluded:

-• The torsional moments, fundamental period & base shear increases with the increase in the height of a regular building.

-www.irjet.net - The effect of variation in the Torsional moments are high in 10 to 20 storied building in all seismic zones & all soil types. - Base shear varies linearly in 10 to 20 storied building in all seismic zones & all soil types.
-The effect of variation in the fundamental time period is high in a 10 storied building compared to a 15 or a 20 storied building From the study on Offset irregularity following are concluded:
+- The torsional moments, fundamental period & base shear increases with the increase in the height of a regular building. - Torsional moments are high in 10 to 20 storied building in all seismic zones & all soil types. - Base shear varies linearly from 10 to 20 storied building in all seismic zones & all soil types. - The effect of variation in the fundamental time period is high in a 10 storied building compared to a 15 or a 20 storied building.